pachyderm/pachyderm/doc/docs/master/reference/helm-values.md

 - `pachd.service.labels` specifies labels to add to the pachd service.

 - `pachd.service.type` specifies the Kubernetes type of the pachd service.
 The default is `ClusterIP`.

+!!!
+Attention
+    `pachd.externalService` will be removed from the helm chart once the deployment of Pachyderm with a proxy becomes mandatory.

 - `pachd.externalService.enabled` creates a kubernetes service of type `loadBalancer` that is safe to expose externally.